-In addition to saving lives, SLU Hospital’s trauma program also trains the tomorrow’s healthcare leaders – including medical students, residents, fellows, nurses and other healthcare providers – in quality trauma care by offering educational experiences and injury prevention programs.
+In addition to saving lives, SLU Hospital’s trauma program also trains tomorrow’s healthcare leaders - including medical students, residents, fellows, nurses and other healthcare providers - in quality trauma care by offering educational experiences and injury prevention programs.

 SSM Health Saint Louis University Hospital has been designated a Level 1 Time Critical Diagnosis (TCD) Stroke Center by the Missouri Department of Health and Senior Services.
 The state of Missouri created this highest level of designation to recognize the significant resources a hospital must have to provide total care for every aspect of stroke treatment.

 What does a Level 1 Stroke Center provide?